opencog/rocca/doc/proto-agi-early-progress-report-and-planning.md

 5. Improve decision efficiency.
-The decision procedure (consisting of estimating the posterior of each cognitive schematic, followed by Thomposon Sampling) is entirely implemented in Python, which partly explains its slowness (again, 3 seconds for 200 cognitive schematics).
+The decision procedure (consisting of estimating the posterior of each cognitive schematic, followed by Thompson Sampling) is entirely implemented in Python, which partly explains its slowness (again, 3 seconds for 200 cognitive schematics).
 Re-implementing in C++ or Rust could speed it up, however before that we want to optimize the algorithm itself, maybe